MyArtGallery

 Sydney art galleries with realism art

-Realism in contemporary visual art occupies a fascinating space in Sydney's cultural landscape.
-Where abstraction and conceptual work dominate mainstream contemporary galleries elsewhere, Sydney has cultivated a remarkably robust network of dealers, collectors, and artists committed to figurative and realist practices.
-This isn't the photorealism of the 1970s—though some galleries do show work in that tradition—but rather a spectrum ranging from classical figurative painting and drawing through to contemporary interpretations of the real world rendered with careful observation and technical skill.
+Realism's got an interesting spot in Sydney's contemporary art world.
+While abstraction and conceptual work tend to dominate mainstream galleries elsewhere, Sydney has a solid network of dealers, collectors, and artists who work in figurative and realist traditions.
+It's not just the photorealism of the 1970s, though you'll find that around too, but a whole range from classical figurative painting and drawing through to how artists today interpret what they see with careful observation and technical skill.

 Darlinghurst, Sydney